Jock Stallard: Personal life and death

 Stallard married Julia (Sheila) Murphy in 1944, in St Pancras, London.
 His wife was Irish, originally from County Kerry, and the couple had a son, Richard, in 1945 and a daughter, Brenda, in 1949.
 He was a self-taught pianist, enjoyed jazz music and performed at sing-songs in several Camden pubs.

 Stallard attended the House of Lords everyday until his wife's death in 2004.
 Following a long illness, Stallard died in a nursing home in north London on 29 March 2008, aged 86.
-A Requiem Mass was held in Our Lady of Hal Catholic Church in Camden Town, north London, attended by Members of the House of Lords, MPs, representatives from local government, including Lord Tony Clark who gave the first reading, and Lord Ted Graham and Roger Robinson who read tributes at the end of the Mass.
+A Requiem Mass was held in Our Lady of Hal Catholic Church in Camden Town, north London, attended by Members of the House of Lords, MPs, representatives from local government, including Lord Tony Clark who gave the first reading, and Lord Graham of Edmonton and Roger Robinson who read tributes at the end of the Mass.